Red Bank NJ: Where Pop-Culture and Mom and Pop Converge

 With recent renovations, the old gal is no longer a fading fuddy-duddy but quite attractive yet again, and perfect for travelers who like their hotel décor on the traditional side of inspired.

-Ask for a large corner Deluxe King and you’ll be privy to sweeping views of the pool, marina and Nevaskink River.
-Polished wood floors and palette of Chocolate Mint (deep browns and pastel greens) with polka dot chairs and antiques, it is classic with a side of whimsy.
-Rates $99-$279.
+Ask for a large corner Deluxe King, and you’ll be privy to sweeping views of the pool, marina, and Nevaskink River.
+With polished wood floors and a palette of Chocolate Mint (deep browns and pastel greens) with polka dot chairs and antiques, it is classic with a side of whimsy.

 Lobby/Den, Oyster Point Hotel, Red Bank NJ